 After only 6 weeks of training, our novices take to river to race other colleges side by side in a regatta specifically for those new to rowing.

 The first inter-college bumps racing regatta of the academic year.
 Every year both our seniors and our novices take to the water over 4 days of competition against other colleges.

 The second and final inter-college bumps racing regatta.
 With months of training, our seniors and graduated novices are mixed to field the fastest boats.

 GTBC regularly competes at national level against other boat clubs across the UK.
 Most years our top crews will race in HoRR, WeHoRR, Wallingford Head, and Henley T&V, to name only a few.

 Want to experience gliding above the water?
 Want to learn what drags us out of bed in the morning?
 Want to see if you have what it takes?
 Use one of the below methods today and get in contact for more info.
-You can also find us most mornings at the Longbridges boat house.
+You can also find us most mornings at the Longbridges boat house (directions with pictures).